-I’ve met a lot of new hunters in our club and the other day, I noticed one of them struggling to process a big game.
-I asked him to hand over his knife and it is, a hidden tang.
-I had to explain to him that it isn’t suitable for this task because it can’t handle the stress you are putting on it.
-You must go with a full tang one.
+A couple of months a new member in our hunting club and he was struggling to process a big game.
+I asked him to hand over his knife and it was, a hidden tang.
+I explained to him that it isn’t suitable for this task because it can’t handle the stress you are putting on it and you need a full tang knife.

 What does a tang on a knife mean?

-A tang is a piece of steel attached inside the handle of a knife to manage the stress.
+A tang is a piece of steel attached into the handle to handle the stress.
 This extended part plays a crucial part in its balance, strength and durability.

 What Is a Full Tang Knife?

-This tang consists of a single piece of steel from the blade tip to the butt and it’ll have the same width, thickness and length throughout the knife.
+It consists of a single piece of steel from the blade tip to the butt and it’ll have the same width, thickness and length.
+It is strongest tang among all tangs due to a single construction.
 The entire tang will be visible to the eyes.
-It is the strongest tang among all the options as it provides great strength and balance.

 Pros: